manic-3dprint/Vorpal_Gamepad/README.md

 You will need to make sure that the connection speed of the HC-05 in the robot is 38400 - this is the speed that the app uses.
 If you buy the kit or just the HC-05 from Vorpal Robotics, the HC-05 speed is set to 38400.
 But if you buy the HC-05 from somewhere else, you will need to change the speed to 38400 (many HC-05 default to 9600).
 There are several on-line tutorials on how to change the speed of the HC-05.

-You will need to pair your Android device with the Robot, turn on the Robot, and follow: https://support.google.com/android/answer/9075925?hl=en (do not connect)
+You will need to pair (bluetooth) your Android device with the Robot, turn on the Robot, and follow: https://support.google.com/android/answer/9075925?hl=en (do not connect)

 ### Prerequisites